cosmos/cosmos-sdk/docs/clients/service-providers.md

 ## Setting up the Rest Server

 The Rest Server acts as an intermediary between the front-end and the full-node.
 You don't need to run the Rest Server on the same machine as the full-node.
-If you intend to run the Rest Server on another machine, you need to go through the [Installation and configuration](#installation-and-configuration) again on this machine.

 To start the Rest server: